isuzjc/AmpliconSeq/wetlab_protocols/3_IndexingPCR.md

 # Protocol
 - [ ] Obtain a plate of indexes from the freezer and thaw on ice. **Breifly centrifuge before opening!!!!!**
 - [ ] Download a copy of 3_CheryPickAndIndex.py and copy and paste your loadings from the WellsForIndexing.csv file into it.
-- [ ] Set up the OT2 as in Figure 1. *Note: you can manually load the indexing mastermix and water to the dilution plate if a reservoir is not available.
-Adjust loadwater = False and loadmastermix = False in the python script*
+- [ ] Manually load 100µL water to the dilution plate *Note: you can also manually load the indexing mastermix to the dilution plate if a reservoir is not available.
+Adjust loadmastermix = False in the python script*
+- [ ] Set up the OT2 as in Figure 1.
 - [ ] Load python script on OT2
 - [ ] Calibrate all deck positions
-- [ ] Run script (Estimated run time = ~45 minutes).
+- [ ] Run script (Estimated run time = ~48 minutes).
 - [ ] After completion, freeze plates until quantification and pooling.

 ## Table 1.
 Indexing PCR Master Mix (3.3x)